Pure, Natural Coca Leaf – A Healing Gift Of The Divine Plant

 Of course I am speaking metaphorically, since my quests have been in the modern world and not in the age of hunter/gatherers, and the pathways that I have discovered and mapped have been information paths rather than mountain passes or lost trails through the forests.
 But I nevertheless get the same thrill of discovery when I come across something in old books that is genuinely new – because it has been totally lost and forgotten – and because it is astoundingly useful and relevant today.
 It was this way with my discovery of the secrets of growing Marijuana which I learned from a few kind souls in Mexico in the 1960’s, and it was the same with my discovery of the complex and disturbing truth about the so-called tobacco industry in the late 1970’s.

 “Tending The Crop” by Pat Krug (from) Marijuana Foods

-I have to admit that when I first began researching Erythroxylon Coca in the early 1970s for my book “The International Cultivators Handbook” I really wasn’t aware of the immense spiritual healing power of this plant.
+I have to admit that when I first began researching Erythroxylon (now Erythroxylum) Coca in the early 1970s for my book “The International Cultivators Handbook” I really wasn’t aware of the immense spiritual healing power of this plant.
 I knew that it had been used for hundreds of generations by societies in the Andes as a source of physical and mental energy, but I had no idea that, after lying dormant in the consciousness of the European ancestors of the Conquest, it had been re-discovered by doctors and scientists of the 1800s as – quite literally – a miracle cure for dozens of diseases.

 That realization had to wait many years, and it was only when I began exploring hundreds of very old books now available online thanks to the efforts of hundreds of dedicated archivists in organizations like the Gutenburg Project that I began to understand the true implications of the discoveries, experiments, tests, validations and empirical experiences of these 19th Century doctors and scientists with Erythroxylon Coca as a pure, natural medicine.